Shatoya Ward looking to grow number of Purdue-bound students, partnerships

 Ward always had a plan for what she wanted to be while growing up on Indianapolis’ east side.
 Even when the family moved to the west side, she was still pursuing her goal of becoming a nurse, then a nurse practitioner and, ultimately, an obstetrician.

 Ward excelled at her schoolwork and was accepted into Marian University’s nursing program.
-She faced all of her clinicals and classwork with precision and accuracy.
+She faced all of her classwork with precision and accuracy.

 Then something happened.